Find Affordable College Courses

 The following schools top our list of the Most Popular Foreign Languages & Linguistics Master's Degree Colleges.

-Our 2023 rankings named University of Virginia - Main Campus the most popular school in Virginia for foreign languages and linguistics students working on their master’s degree.
-University of Virginia is a fairly large public school located in the suburb of Charlottesville.
+Our analysis found University of Virginia - Main Campus to be the most popular school for foreign languages and linguistics students who want to pursue a master’s degree in Virginia.
+University of Virginia is a fairly large public school located in the small suburb of Charlottesville.

 Women make up 68% of the foreign languages and linguistics majors at the school.